It is easy to fail it! . . .

 The Candidate Fitness Assessment is an important component of earning an appointment to the U.S. service academies: USAFA, USMA, USNA and USMMA.
 A successful candidate must 'pass' each CFA event.
 However, over the last decade, the U.S. service academies stopped publishing any minimum standards.

-The big question is "how do I ensure that I pass the CFA?"
+Your big question is, "how do I ensure that I pass the CFA?"

 First, start preparing as soon as you can.
 Assess which events are your weakest and take definitive steps to improve in those areas.
 Focus on meeting the averages noted in the tables below.

 Second, establish a workout routine and stick to it!
 It seems quite obvious, but students often do not establish a workout routine, or it they do, they let it lapse.
 Not practicing a fitness routine 'routinely' is a recipe for failure!